-Goal Setting Help in Knoxville, TN—Counseling and Coaching
+Goal Setting Help in Knoxville, TN — Counseling and Coaching

 What is on your to-do list today?
 People face an infinite amount of choices about how to use their time each day—often balancing what they need to do with what they want to do.
 Many people need to go to their jobs, run a few errands, and clean up around the house.
 Many people want to take a jog, play a video game, watch TV, go out with their friends.
 Think about tomorrow’s to-do list and the next day’s.
 What about in a month or a year?
 Do you know what might be on your plate then?
-Most people have a general idea of what they would like out of life, but balance daily needs and wants in light of long-term dreams is difficult.
-Many people are managing the challenging by reaching out for goal setting help.
+Most people have a general idea of what they would like out of life, but balancing daily needs and wants in light of long-term dreams is difficult.
+Many people are managing the challenge by reaching out for goal-setting help.

 “The thing about goals is that living without them is a lot more fun,

 in the short run.
 It seems to me, though, that

 the people who get things done, who lead,